How (and why) I went from Pantser to Plotter: A writer's Journey...

 The idea for Hitting the Jackpot (hiding a big lottery win) came from my mother.
 She used to do the football pools and always put a cross in the 'No Publicity' box for fear of 'begging letters'.
 I became fascinated with the idea of hiding a 'big win'.
 But, having had my finger burned (and bruised) by pantsing The Last App, I was determined not to make the same mistake again; I had become a plotter - well, sort of...

 Rather luckily, I knew how Hitting the Jackpot would end even before I'd invented any characters or plotted the storyline.
 This seemed a revelation to me: know your ending before you begin.
 The plotting then became an exercise in navigating from point A (the beginning) to point B (the end).
-I found this part immensely stimulating as I could invent characters and sub-plots, always aware of where they had to end up, with a fail-safe option that I could ditch them if necessary without any pain to my index finger.
+I found this part immensely stimulating as I could invent characters and sub-plots, always aware of where they had to end up, with a fail-safe option that I could ditch them if necessary without any pain to my index finger as I was only making notes - not writing.
 It took a couple of months, but I ended up with what I thought was a pretty good storyline for my comedy.
 I was ready to write.

 As I detail in another post (How I Wrote a Romcom - by Accident) all went smoothly until I finished, and found myself with 50,000 words, about 30,000 short of traditional novel length.
 I was forced to add a plot-twist (and a new character) that had come to me while writing, which changed the book from a comedy into a romcom.
 So, not exactly a smooth 'plotters' journey, but infinitely less painful than my attempt at pantsing.